 You need to be aware of how the voiceover is going to sound.
 A few tips to test this:

-- Don’t just read through; record yourself speaking the dialogue and listen back.
+- Don’t just read through in your head.
+Record yourself speaking the dialogue and listen back.

 - Run your script through a program to check its voiceover read time.
 When you’re familiar with the content, you tend to speed up while reading.
 Professional voice over actors know how to maintain a steady rhythm.

-A good exercise here is to make the pitch to a colleague, friend, or member of your target audience who can provide valuable feedback.
+A good exercise here is to make the pitch to a colleague, friend, or target viewer who can provide valuable feedback.

 Handing off your script to someone else will either reinforce your confidence or reinforce your narrative with outside perspective.
 It’s a win-win.

 If you need a little help creating your videos, make sure you have the right creative partner.
-Find out how to choose the right video agency and read our 10 tips to get best work from your video agency once you find the right one.
-We’re always here to chat, too.
+Find out how to choose the right video agency, and read our 10 tips to get the best work from the one you choose.
+We’re always here to help you bring your vision to life, too.